 English faculty are also producing scholarly knowledge.
 Read our online faculty profiles to see all the books and articles, which our very productive faculty have published.
 Five professors (Professors Blair, Curran, Hoeveler, Ratcliffe, and Rivero) edit scholarly journals or book series.

-To discover more about us, please visit our department website or the FAME Facebook page.
+To discover more about us, please visit the FAME page of the newsletter, our department website, or the FAME Facebook page.

 Albert J. Rivero, Acting Chair (Spring 2014)